ska-telescope/ska-osd/README.md

 ### Release a new version

 This is a very crucial part for OSD, without this some functionality may break and exceptions and errors will be raised.

+Failing to run this command before releasing a new version may cause test cases to fail.
+This command ensures all necessary pre-release checks and configurations are properly set up.

 Run Below command from Command line.

 ```